K3LV0N/Mod-Challenges/ModChallenges/Challenge1/README.md

 Result:

-    A. A sword that shoots a buff / debuff inflicting projectile every 2 shots and also can be used to buff yourself with a right click.
+    1. A sword that shoots a buff / debuff inflicting projectile every 2 shots
+    2. Can be used to buff yourself with a right click.
+    3. Increases in damage as you hold it
-    B. Someone who understands basic item modding :)
+    4. Someone who understands basic item modding :)